Max412/TCam/README.md

 # TCam
-TCam - it's a tool for get access to camera. 👀
+TCam - it is a tool for automatic camera hacking - you just have to enter the Shodan API Key!👀

 # Download&Install